andrasq/node-microrest/MANUAL.md

 Returns a middleware step `readBody(req, res, next, context)` that will call `next(err, context, body)` with the body it places into `req.body`.
 If `req.body` is already set, it will return immediately.

+Binary chunks arriving in Buffers will be gathered into a Buffer, text chunks arriving as strings will be gathered into a string.
+The body reader is very efficient for small requests and handles utf8 plaintext fast.
+When binary input is not expected, it may be worth setting `req.setEncoding('utf8')`.

 Options:
 - bodySizeLimit - cap on the request size.
 If the request body exceeds this many bytes,